-What makes Goa distinct from rest of India is that Portuguese culture has seeped in deep.
-And became an integral part of this small Riviera state.
-You can see the Portuguese influence in houses in remote villages, in food and in language.
-To enjoy this culture in a matter of hours there is no better place than to walk around Fontainhas area of Panjim.
-Also, know as Latin Quarters at times.
+What makes Goa distinct from the rest of India is that Portuguese culture has seeped in deep and became an integral part of this small Riviera state.
+You can see the Portuguese influence in houses in remote villages, in food, and in language.
+To enjoy this culture in a matter of hours there is no better place than to walk around the Fontainhas area of Panjim.
+It is also known as the Latin Quarters at times.

-I have walked this area many times – as a tourist, as a resident of Panjim, at night, early morning and of course during the day.
+I have walked this area many times – as a tourist, as a resident of Panjim, at night, early morning, and of course during the day.
 In December I walked again with the sole purpose of writing this post.

-I started by landing early morning at Panjim bus stand.
+I started by landing early morning at the Panjim bus stand.
 And walked through the early morning flower market to reach the Patto Bridge that connects the Fontainhas area with the Patto area over the Ourem Creek.
 An old road sign at the end of the bridge will tell you this is the center of Goa.
-And you can go to North or South from here to explore the state.
+From here, you can go to the North or South from here to explore the state.

 Lanes of Fontainhas

-Colorful houses in bright red, blue, yellow and green make it look very Mediterranean.
+Colorful houses in bright red, blue, yellow, and green make it look very Mediterranean.
 In fact, I noticed the color of the house usually does not repeat in a street.
 And wonder if the color worked as the last mile address once upon a time.
-You cannot but notice the windows panes with the shell stuck together in narrow strips.
+You cannot but notice the windows panes with the shells stuck together in narrow strips.
 A very Goan feature that is supposed to keep the interiors cool and dry.
-The red stone sit outs, popularly known as Balcoas are another distinct feature to notice, as are the overhanging balconies at places.
+The red stone sit-outs, popularly known Sopas in Balcoas are another distinct feature to notice, as are the overhanging balconies at places.

-St Sabestian Chapel
+St Sebastian Chapel

 At the end of the road, you meet the stepwell like a white structure of mid 19th CE called Fonte Phoenix – a natural spring.
 On our night walk, some of our co-walkers went inside the tunnel that opens up from the walls of this reservoir.
 And reported that the water seeped in from porous laterite stone, as it would down on a small spring.

-From here when you look up you would see a saffron colored temple on top of a hill.
+From here when you look up you would see a saffron-colored temple on top of a hill.
 There are steep steps that lead to the base of the temple.
 You need a bit of strength to climb to this temple standing at a vantage point.
-This less than 100-year-old temple looks quite new but was built during the Portuguese rein.
+This less than 100-year-old temple looks quite new but was built during the Portuguese reign.
 Being on a steep hill, it is built in an unusual way that allows you to view the idol from the basement before you go around and see it in the main hall.
 It is a pleasure to sit in the open courtyard of the temple and admire the view from here.

-The red slanting roofs standing between the lush green trees, a bit of Mandovi and a top view of my favorite public library.
+The red slanting roofs standing between the lush green trees, a bit of Mandovi, and a top view of my favorite public library.
 Temple is lit in the evenings and shines like a star on the hill from a distance.